0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 *Here we go.
 I like you, Neil.
 I like you so much.
 When I really, really like someone... there's a way l show them how I feel.
 Shhh...*
 ```

 The beginning of the song begins with an audio sample taken from the movie Mysterious Skin (2004).
-This coming-of-age story directed by Gregg Araki is special as it has a dark twist when compared to other movies around the time: Neil McCormick and Brian Lackey, the two main characters, were victims of sexual abuse.
-Much like this album, the film follows two characters who have to face sexual abuse in their own way.
+This coming-of-age story directed by Gregg Araki is special as it has a dark twist when compared to other movies that came before it: Neil McCormick and Brian Lackey, the two main characters, were victims of sexual abuse.
+Much like this album, the film follows two characters who have to face sexual abuse by either drowning themselves in substances .
+It is a difficult watch for most as it is intended to be provocative and shows the reality of how abuse at a young age shapes a person for the worst.
 For the lines specifically, it comes from a scene where Neil’s Little League coach is about to sexually abuse him.
-By substituting words with media, the protagonist signals that the magnitude of his trauma has rendered conventional language insufficient to articulate his experience.
+By utilizing a clip of media, the protagonist signals that words alone cannot describe his trauma [SOURCE].

-[SOURCE]

-- A direct audio sample from the movie Mysterious Skin (2004).
-- The lines are said by a Little League coach, played by Bill Sage, as he’s about to sexually abuse the character Neil McCormick, played in this scene by Chase Ellison.
-- It deals directly with pedophilia and sexual assault.
-It is a difficult watch, intended to be provocative and deeply emotional rather than exploitative.
-- As the film progresses, their paths converge as Brian seeks the truth about his past and Neil is forced to confront the reality of the abuse he normalized.
 ### Part 2: Admission

 ```ad-quote